Union Pacific 844: Excursion service

-On May 4, 2019, No. 844 participated in the inaugural run of the newly restored Big Boy No. 4014.
+On May 4, 2019, No. 844 participated in the inaugural run of newly restored No. 4014.
 The train departed the historic Cheyenne Depot following a christening ceremony for No. 4014.
 The two locomotives arrived at the Ogden Union Station on May 9 for the city's Heritage Festival.
-The two locomotives were on display at the station until May 12, when the return trip to Cheyenne began.
+They were on display at the station until May 12, when the return trip to Cheyenne began.
 They arrived at Cheyenne on May 19, concluding the first run of No. 4014 in excursion service.

 Since January 2020, Nos.
 844 and 4014 are the only two operational UP steam locomotives left on the active roster, following the retirement of No. 3985 from excursion service due to its poor mechanical condition.
 (Note: No. 3985 was eventually donated to the Railroading Heritage of Midwest America on April 28, 2022.)
 However, due to the COVID-19 pandemic in March 2020, UP cancelled all of its 2020 steam excursions and stated that Nos.
 844 and 4014 would not operate for the 2020 operating season.
 UP eventually resumed excursion operations with No. 4014 beginning in August 2021.
-No future excursions have thus far been scheduled for No. 844 since 2019 and the locomotive had not been running since then, although it is confirmed the motive is maintained to keep it in operational condition.
-UP have considered equipping the locomotive with PTC using a setup similar to the one on 4014.
+No future excursions have thus far been scheduled for No. 844 since 2019 and the locomotive has not been running since, although it is confirmed the locomotive is maintained to keep it in operational condition.
+UP has considered equipping the locomotive with PTC using a setup similar to the one on 4014.